Big plans are in the works for 2020 and beyond! Announcing Dead to the Core. Learn more.

 I was fortunate enough to interview Jerry along with David Grisman in 1993 (as featured in the book Rock Troubadours; the photo in the poster above was taken that day by Jay Blakesberg), and then Bob Weir 15 years later.

-I recorded an EP of solo acoustic arrangements of Dead songs, created a Homespun video series teaching those arrangements, and have led workshops around the country showing guitarists how to play songs like “New Speedway Boogie,” “Friend of the Devil,” and “Althea” (and I once gave a Dead guitar lesson on camera to a Boston Globe reporter, as documented in this article and video).
+I recorded an EP of solo acoustic arrangements of Dead songs, created a Homespun video series on Grateful Dead for acoustic guitar, and have led workshops around the country showing guitarists how to play songs like "New Speedway Boogie," "Friend of the Devil," and "Althea."

-And then came this amazing moment: an opportunity to play Jerry’s iconic Wolf guitar.
+And then came this amazing moment: an opportunity to play the iconic Wolf guitar, built by Doug Irwin in 1973 and played by Garcia over the next 20 years.

 I am at heart a songwriter, but I simply love the music that Jerry and the Dead gave us.
 And I know lots of fellow songwriters who feel the same way.